-Slides a logical mask by down and right pixels and returns
+Slides a logical mask along the two image axes and returns the

 wrapper around the manual recipe shown in vignette section 4.5